fabio-marini/MediatR.Extensions.Azure.Storage/README.md

 - an `{InsertEntity}{Request}{Processor}` is a *pre-processor* used to insert the MediatR *request* into the specified storage table
 - an `{InsertEntity}{Response}{Processor}` is a *post-processor* used to insert the MediatR *response* into the specified storage table

-The [ServiceCollectionExtensions](./examples/ClassLibrary1/ServiceCollectionExtensions.cs) class contains numerous examples and scenarios.
+The [Examples repository](https://github.com/fabio-marini/MediatR.Extensions.Examples) contains numerous examples and scenarios.